epsrc-abcd/abcd-website/event/README.md

 Details to work out
 ======

-* Name for event
-* How long each presentation?
-(Maybe 30 min with discussion; CoCo was 10-15 min)
-* Can we fill all the presentation slots (potentially 18)
-* What could we fill the time with otherwise?
-* Are there any potential research outputs?
 * Run initial plan past Sam for feedback
 * Get basic plan in place _before_ discussing with Simon/Phil in London
 * Outline the event at ABCD meeting on 19 April